akkadotnet/akka.net/docs/articles/actors/routers.md

 These classes are considered low-level and are exposed for extensibility purposes.
 They shouldn't be needed in normal applications.
 Pools and Groups are the recommended way to use routers.

-Here is an example of how to use the routerlogic directly:
+Here is an example of how to use the router logic directly:

 ```cs
 var routees = Enumerable